agardnerIT/thekindkeptn/first-steps.md

 ### Sounds good.
 Show me

 Switch to the `demo` branch and go to `demoservice/job/jobconfig.yaml`.
-The files show that the JES listens for `sh.keptn.event.hello-world.triggered` and, in response, spins up an `alpine` container and executes `echo "Hello, world!"`.
+The files show that the Job Executor Service (JES) listens for `sh.keptn.event.hello-world.triggered` and, in response, spins up an `alpine` container and executes `echo "Hello, world!"`.

 > Play around with this file: Echo different words or run an entirely different container in response to the event.